ellcrane/will-it-close/README.md

 With a .66/.33 train/test split, gradient boost performed the best, with an AUC of .73.

-For the predictions on the website, only the Yelp - Basic Information features were used, as those were the easiest to obtain for new data, as it could be obtained only by using the Google Maps and Yelp API.
+For the predictions on the website, only the Yelp - Basic Information features were used, as those were the easiest to obtain for new data, as it could be obtained only by using the Google Maps API and Yelp API.
 The AUC only using this basic information was .67.

 Based on these AUCs, predicting restaurant closure in 4 months is still very difficult to do, but the model does provide some signal.